smaclell/smaclell.github.io/_drafts/basic-powershell-remoting.md

 Remote commands are allowed by default on Windows Server 2012 and beyond.
 On older operating systems you can run ``Enabled-PSRemoting -Force`` from an Administrator PowerShell prompt on the target machine to enable remoting.
-You can then test the connection by running the following on another computer:
+You can then test the connection by running the following from another computer:

 {% highlight powershell %}
 Invoke-Command -ComputerName 'Target' -ScriptBlock { echo 'hello' }
 {% endhighlight %}

 There are many other commands which natively support remote operations.